 Have you ever been invited to visit a 和室 (washitsu)?
 In this post, we will walk you through the traditional and common words used for Japanese rooms in the house so that you won’t ever feel the need to scratch your head and wonder what a tatami room is and how it is different in a Western room (yep, there’s a huge difference!).
 But, if you are up for that, then let the learning begin!

 Whenever we think about an apartment or a house in general, what usually comes to mind are the common areas like the bedroom, kitchen, dining room, bathroom, and living room.
-However, there is so much to that in the Japanese culture to the point that they have very specific rooms that we usually see from animes or when reading manga.
+However, there is so much to that in the Japanese culture to the point that they have very specific rooms that we usually see in animes or when reading manga.
 And the best part of it all?
 All those paper-covered doors and wooden bases still exist today and are known as a “traditional Japanese-Style” room.

 Features Of Traditional Japanese Rooms